CodePushGo/website/src/content/blog/en/how-to-profile-cross-platform-apps-with-capacitor.md

 ---
 slug: how-to-profile-cross-platform-apps-with-capacitor
-title: How to Profile Cross-Platform Apps with Capacitor
+title: How to Profile Cross-Platform Apps with React Native
-description: Learn how to profile and optimize cross-platform apps built with Capacitor for improved performance on iOS, Android, and web.
+description: Learn how to profile and optimize cross-platform apps built with React Native for improved performance on iOS, Android, and web.
 author: Martin Donadieu
 author_image_url: https://avatars.githubusercontent.com/u/4084527?v=4
 author_url: https://github.com/riderx